 “The practicum experience is an invaluable opportunity for master's level students to apply past experience and didactic education into current, real-world problems.
 We have been extremely fortunate to host two bright, eager TAMU School of Public Health (SPH) graduate students for their practicum at Brooke Army Medical Center (BAMC) in San Antonio, TX.
 They both played key roles in data collection, problem-solving, and decision making for current and strategic projects for the organization to include an executive health clinic, patient queueing, third party insurance collection, and referral management.
 Their combined efforts resulted in increased patient and staff satisfaction and real-world savings of approximately $2M for BAMC.
 It is an honor and privilege to teach, coach, and mentor the next generation of healthcare leaders.
 I am confident in the quality and professionalism of the graduate students from TAMU SPH and I look forward to continuing the partnership. “

-A practicum host site is a critical and valued component of the applied practice experience for our students.
-Host sites identify a preceptor who orients the student to the organization (the organization’s physical and organizational structure, vision, and mission); assists the student in developing a practicum work plan; oversees the student and communicates with the student’s Practicum Coordinator; and completes an evaluation of the student’s work.
-An ideal host site incorporates the practicum student into their organization as an additional employee, although we recognize this varies from site to site, as well as based on the student’s MPH program requirements.
+A host site is a critical and valued component of the applied practice experience (APEx) for our students.
+Host sites identify a preceptor who orients the student to the organization (the organization’s physical and organizational structure, vision, and mission); assists the student in developing a work plan; oversees the student and communicates with the student’s APEx Coordinator; and completes an evaluation of the student’s work.
+An ideal host site incorporates the student into their organization as an additional employee, although we recognize this varies from site to site, as well as based on the student’s program requirements.

 Education abroad opportunities are a high-impact experience provided to students by an amazing group of faculty members.
 These international experience challenge you to think different and grow as a person, a student, and a public health professional.